hmrc/one-stop-shop-registration-performance-tests/README.md

 #### Run the performance test on staging

 To run a full performance test against staging environment, see Jenkins [https://performance.tools.staging.tax.service.gov.uk/job/one-stop-shop-registration-performance-tests/](https://performance.tools.staging.tax.service.gov.uk/job/one-stop-shop-registration-performance-tests/)

+##### app-config-staging:
+app-config-staging has been set up to use the testOnly routes so that service manager will run the equivalent of "sbt run -Dapplication.router=testOnlyDoNotUseInAppConf.Routes" on staging.

 ### Scalafmt